elmalto/grunt-azure-cdn-deploy/README.md

-# grunt-azure-storage
+# grunt-azure-cdn-deploy

-Grunt task for copying files to an azure storage blob.
+Grunt task for copying a directory to azure CDN storage.

-This fork is more specific than original.
-The use case is to deploy a web site to Azure Blob storage.

 Azure SDK uses by default the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY.
 Custom connection arguments can be set in service.